Aanshies/ML-Projects/SentimentSavvy/README.md

 ### Training the Model

-If you want to retrain the model, use the `https://colab.research.google.com/drive/1nDdALFJxJ2vyP9rzUtyaFXMnKyB7NSlT#scrollTo=qJmX6vgp_6s1` Colab notebook or run the code in Jupyter Notebook.
+If you want to retrain the model, use the - [Google Colab Notebook](https://colab.research.google.com/drive/1nDdALFJxJ2vyP9rzUtyaFXMnKyB7NSlT#scrollTo=qJmX6vgp_6s1) Colab notebook or run the code in Jupyter Notebook.
 The notebook is pre-configured to use the dataset provided in the `data/` directory.

 ## Model Details